home-assistant/home-assistant.io/source/_components/device_tracker.owntracks.markdown

   required: false
   type: boolean
 region_mapping:
-  description: Dictionary to remap names of regions as configured in the Owntracks app to Home Assistant zones.
-Use this if you have multiple homes or Home Assistant instances and want to map a different label to 'home'. `key: value` maps Owntracks region `key` to Home Assistant zone `value`.
+  description: "Dictionary to remap names of regions as configured in the Owntracks app to Home Assistant zones.
+Use this if you have multiple homes or Home Assistant instances and want to map a different label to 'home'. `key: value` maps Owntracks region `key` to Home Assistant zone `value`."
   required: false
   type: list
 {% endconfiguration %}